paulhontz/saint/Filters.md

 Say you need to filter pages by menu, and pages are associated to menus through a joining model.

+To build such a filter, simply pass middle model as second argument for `model` method:

     class Page
         # defining association
         saint.has_n :menus, Model::Menu, Model::MenuPage

         # building the filter
+        saint.filter :menu do
-        saint.filter :menu, Model::Menu, Model::MenuPage
+            model Model::Menu, through: Model::MenuPage
         end
+    end
 {:lang='ruby'}

-this will create a single dropdown containing menu list.
+this will create a single dropdown with a list containing all menus.

-Saint expects middle model(Model::MenuPage) to have at least 2 columns: page_id and menu_id.
+Saint expects middle model(`Model::MenuPage`) to have at least 2 columns: page_id and menu_id.

-If your middle model has another considerations about this, use `local_key` and `remote_key` inside filter block.
+If your middle model has another considerations about this, use `model` with :local_key and :remote_key options.

-\#local_key will override :page_id column and #remote_key will override :menu_id column.
+:local_key will override :page_id column and :remote_key will override :menu_id column.

-    saint.filter :menu, Model::Menu, Model::MenuPage do
+    saint.filter :menu do
-        local_key :p_id
-        remote_key :m_id
+        model Model::Menu, through: Model::MenuPage, local_key: :p_id, remote_key: :m_id
     end
 {:lang='ruby'}

-Also, Saint expects your remote model(Model::Menu) to have :id as primary key.
+Also, Saint expects your remote model(`Model::Menu`) to have :id as primary key.

-If that's not the case, use #remote_pkey:
+If that's not the case, use :remote_pkey option as follow:

-    saint.filter :menu, Model::Menu, Model::MenuPage do
+    saint.filter :menu do
-        remote_pkey :uid
+        model Model::Menu, through: Model::MenuPage, remote_pkey: :uid
     end
 {:lang='ruby'}

-More on Associative Filters
+Associative Filters - Options
 ---

-**order**

-By default, Saint will order association items by remote primary key.<br/>
-To have a custom order, use `order` inside filter block:
+**:through**

+Allow to define joining model.

-    saint.filter :author_id, Model::Author do
+    saint.filter :menu do
-        order :name
+        model Model::Menu, through: Model::MenuPage, local_key: :p_id, remote_key: :m_id
     end
 {:lang='ruby'}

+**:order**

-This will order authors by name.
+By default, Saint will order remote items by remote primary key.<br/>

-**column**

-Sometimes, associative filters have to use same columns as host.

-To avoid columns collisions, use #column to define the real ORM column.

-    class Page

-        # search pages by name
-        saint.filter :name

-        # also, pages should be searched by author,
-        # but there are too much authors to be displayed in a single dropdown.
-        # so, the plan is to narrow down the authors by name.
-        # and as :name column is already used in filters, we will use :author_name alias,
-        # and set real ORM column inside filter block.
+To have a custom order, use :order option.

+*Example:* order by name, ascending:

-        saint.filter :author_name, Model::Author do
+    saint.filter :author_id do
-            column :name
+        model, Model::Author, order :name
-            type :string
     end
+{:lang='ruby'}

+*Example:* order by name and date, both ascending:

-        saint.filter :author_id, Model::Author do
+    saint.filter :author_id do
-            depends_on :author_name
+        model, Model::Author, order [:name, :date]
     end
+{:lang='ruby'}

+*Example:* order by date, descending:

+    saint.filter :author_id do
+        model, Model::Author, order {:date => :desc}
     end
 {:lang='ruby'}

-**option_label**
+*Example:* order by name(ascending) and by date(descending):

+    saint.filter :author_id do
+        model, Model::Author, order {:name => :asc, :date => :desc}
+    end
+{:lang='ruby'}

+**:label**

-By default, Saint will use first 2 non ID columns to build the label for dropdown options.
+By default, Saint will use first non ID column to build the label for dropdown options.

+    saint.filter :author_id do
-    saint.filter :author_id, Model::Author
+        model Model::Author
+    end
     # HTML: <select...
-    #       <option value="1">John, john@doe.com</option>
+    #       <option value="1">John</option>
-    #       <option value="2">Alice, alice@dot.com</option>
+    #       <option value="2">Alice</option>
-    #       <option value="3">Bob, bob@dot.com</option>
+    #       <option value="3">Bob</option>
     #       ...
 {:lang='ruby'}

 As seen, it ignores :id column, and uses :name.

-To override this, use `option_label` inside filter block:
+To override this, use :label option as follow:

-    saint.filter :author_id, Model::Author do
+    saint.filter :author_id do
-        option_label :name, :email
+        model Model::Author, label: [:name, :email]
     end
 {:lang='ruby'}

-this will use only name and email, separated by a coma.
+this will use name and email, separated by a coma.

 More syntax sugar:

-    saint.filter :author_id, Model::Author do
+    saint.filter :author_id do
-        option_label :name, ' from #country.name'
+        model Model::Author, label: '#name, #pages.count pages'
     end
     # HTML: <select...
+    #       <option value="1">John, 10 pages</option>
+    #       <option value="2">Jack, 0 pages</option>
+    #       ...

+    saint.filter :author_id do
+        model Model::Author, label: [:name, ' from #country.name']
+    end
+    # HTML: <select...
     #       <option value="1">John from NowhereCountry</option>
     #       <option value="2">Jack</option>
     #       ...
     # Jack has no country, so second argument ignored

-    saint.filter :author_id, Model::Author do
-        option_label :name, '#pages.count pages'
-    end
-    # HTML: <select...
-    #       <option value="1">John, 10 pages</option>
-    #       ...
 {:lang='ruby'}

-More on Filters
----

-**label**

-By default, label is built from provided column.
-To have a custom label, use `label` inside filter block:
+**:remote_pkey**

+By default, Saint will use :id for primary key of remote model.<br/>
+You can use :remote_pkey option to set a custom key:

-    saint.filter :name do
+    saint.filter :author_id do
-        label "Page Name"
+        model Model::Author, remote_pkey: :uid
     end
 {:lang='ruby'}

-**type**

-Available types:

-*   :string
-*   :select

-Type is defaulted to :string for non-associative filters and to :select from associative ones.

-To override this, use `type` inside filter block.

-`type` accepts :options option, used as options on :select type.

-Options can also be provided via block, just make sure given block returns a string for :string filters and an hash or array for :select type.

-*Example:* set options by option
+**:local_key / :remote_key**

+Used to define keys on join table by which local/remote models are associated.

+Lets consider following example:

+    class Page
+        saint.model Model::Page
-    saint.filter :status do
+        saint.filter :menu do
-        type :select, options: {1 => 'Active', 0 => 'Suspended'}
+            model Model::Menu, Model::MenuPage
         end
+    end
 {:lang='ruby'}

-*Example:* set options by block
+Saint will use :page_id to associate Model::Page model with Model::MenuPage model<br/>
+and :menu_id to associate Model::Menu model with Model::MenuPage model.

+Lets suppose that join table using :pid and :mid instead of :page_id and :menu_id.<br/>
+Then we simply do like follow:

-    saint.filter :status do
+    saint.filter :menu do
-        type :select do
-            {1 => 'Active', 0 => 'Suspended'}
+        model Model::Menu, Model::MenuPage, local_key: :pid, remote_key: :mid
     end
-    end
 {:lang='ruby'}

+More on Filters
+---

+Any option below can be set by pass it as argument to `saint.filter` as well as define it inside passed block.

 **logic**